moderneinc/springboot-migration-workshop/docs/moderne-cli/README.md

   * What to do next
       > Click on one of the patch links above to view the changes on a particular repository
-      > Run mod study to examine data tables produced by this recipe
+      > Run mod study . --last-recipe-run --data-table <DATA-TABLE>  to examine data tables produced by this recipe
       > Run npm install -g diff2html-cli to produce patch files on subsequent runs that are easier to view
       > Run mod apply . --last-recipe-run  to apply the changes